 Your content strategy plan should be based on your buyer’s journey so that you can effectively direct your potential buyers (customers) from one buyer stage to another.
-Basically from Awareness to Consideration to Conversion to Advocacy.
+Basically, from Awareness to Consideration to Conversion to Advocacy.
 This all works as a funnel.
-There will be many potential buyers in the awareness stage but you will end up with only a handful loyal customers (advocates).
+There will be many potential buyers in the awareness stage, but you will end up with only a handful of loyal customers (advocates).
 You need to create the right content kind of content and get it in front of your potential buyers and then direct them to take the desired action.
 This is basically how content marketing works and here we will learn how to plan it just right in 5 simple steps.

 5 Steps to Create a Content Strategy Plan based on your Buyer’s Journey:

 In order to identify your ideal buyer, you need to dive deep into your business.
 Your ideal customer is one who offers the maximum customer lifetime value (LTV) at minimum acquisition cost (CAC).
 Once you identify your ideal buyer, you need to research on them thoroughly.
 While the more you research, the better insights you will have, it is best to start with key identifiers which are their demographics, goals, challenges, job roles, how they research products, etc. Based on the insights you gained, you need to frame content on how your offering will help them achieve their goals, solve their challenges, and perform their job.
 Once you are through with this, you need to list down your topics to move to the next step.

 2. Map Your Buyer’s Journey:

 The buyer’s journey comprises 4 stages – awareness, consideration, decision and advocacy.